xiaonilee/xiaonilee.github.io/content/post/UCSCdownload.md

 #     weight: 1
 ---

-It's very convenient to download datasets from UCSC Xena.
+It's very convenient to get datasets from UCSC Xena.
 Normally, datasets will need to be processed and transformed with R language.

 Herein, I will recover the protocol of datasets processed.